What do you really need from God right now? What blessing do you want from him? How badly do you want it?

 Remember, God pursued Jacob for this match.
 God was the initiator.
 Jacob was stewing in his own anxiety over Esau and his approaching slaughter squad when God showed up.
 And the wrestling drew Jacob out of his fearful preoccupation and forced him to focus on God.

-I doubt at first that Jacob wanted this forced focus or even believed he needed it.
+I doubt that Jacob wanted this forced focus or even believed he needed it at first.
 It wouldn’t surprise me if at the beginning Jacob had prayed, “God would you get rid of this guy?
 This is the last thing I need right now.”
 But what he discovered was that the wrestling was a means of God’s grace, a channel for God’s blessing on him.

 The same is true for us.